navidrezadoost/Smilodon/packages/core/README.md

 - **React**: `npm install @smilodon/react` - React hooks and components
 - **Vue**: `npm install @smilodon/vue` - Vue composables and components
 - **Svelte**: `npm install @smilodon/svelte` - Svelte stores and components
-- **Angular**: `npm install @smilodon/angular` - Angular directives and services
 - **Vanilla**: `npm install @smilodon/vanilla` - Vanilla JS helpers

-These adapters provide framework-native APIs (hooks, composables, directives) for enhanced developer experience, but are **not required** - the core package works everywhere!
+These adapters provide framework-native APIs (hooks, composables) for enhanced developer experience, but are **not required** - the core package works everywhere!

+**Note:** Angular support has been discontinued as of December 2025.

 See the [main documentation](https://github.com/navidrezadoost/smilodon#readme) for framework-specific examples.